Nexfinity/CakeyBot-Wiki/core/web-dashboard.md

 4) **Testing Changes:** After making significant changes, test the functionality in your server to ensure it behaves as expected.

 5) **Backup Settings:** Before making major configuration changes, consider documenting your current settings as a backup.
+The dashboard does not have any built-in rollback or backup systems.